Securiti Named a 2022 Cool Vendor in Data Security by Gartner

 Turkey was one of the first countries to start the trend of legislating data protection.
 Turkey published “Law on the Protection of Personal Data No. 6698 (LPPD) covering personal data protection on April 07, 2016.”
 The LPPD is based on the European Union Data Protection Directive 95/46/EC and has several similarities with the GDPR.
 It aims to give data subjects’ control over their personal data and outlines obligations that organizations and individuals dealing with personal data must comply with.
 The LPPD has also provided comprehensive guidelines for the transfer of personal data to the third parties.

 In December 2019, India, following several other countries' footsteps on the privacy laws' developments, introduced the Personal Data Protection Bill (PDPB) to regulate the processing, collection, and storage of personal data.
+However, in November 2021, the bill’s name was amended to now be called the Data Protection Bill 2021 (DPB).

 The Irish Data Protection Act, 2018 (Irish DPA) implements the General Data Protection Regulation (GDPR) and transposes the European Union Law Enforcement Directive in Ireland.
 Since it incorporates most of the provisions from the GDPR and the Law Enforcement Directive with limited additions and deletions as per the national law, it is considered to be the principal data protection legislation in Ireland.